 Starting with iOS 14.3, Apple Search Ads campaigns are measured through a new self-attributing integration based on the AdServices framework.
-Apple plans to deprecate the iAd framework.
+Apple has deprecated the iAd framework.

-- Singular's latest SDK and S2S integrations support both the current iAd and new AdServices framework.
+- Singular's latest SDK and S2S integrations supports the AdServices framework.

 - If you have an S2S integration, update it using the S2S implementation guide for Apple Search Ads.